Lucinda Williams: 1988–1997: Lucinda Williams, Sweet Old World, and critical acclaim

 In 1991, the song "Lucinda Williams" appeared on Vic Chesnutt's album West of Rome.
 The following year, Williams released her fourth album, Sweet Old World, on the Chameleon label.
-Also produced alongside Morlix and Wakeman, Sweet Old World is a melancholy album dealing with themes of suicide and death.
+Also produced alongside Morlix and Wakeman, Sweet Old World was a melancholy album dealing with themes of suicide and death.
 The album received mass critical acclaim, and was voted the 11th best album of 1992 in The Village Voices Pazz & Jop poll.
 Robert Christgau, the poll's creator, ranked it 6th on his own year-end list, later writing that the album was "gorgeous, flawless, brilliant [with] short-story details ('chess pieces,' 'dresses that zip up the side') packing a textural thrill akin to local color".
 AllMusic's Steve Huey said it was just as good as her 1988 self-titled album, calling it "a gorgeous, elegiac record that not only consolidates but expands Williams' ample talents."
 The track "Something About What Happens When We Talk" was later featured in the Cheryl Strayed biographical adventure film Wild (2014), starring Reese Witherspoon and Laura Dern.

 During this period, Williams' biggest commercial successes remained as a songwriter.
 Emmylou Harris said of Williams, "She is an example of the best of what country at least says it is, but, for some reason, she's completely out of the loop and I feel strongly that that's country music's loss."
 Harris later recorded the title track from Sweet Old World for her career-redefining 1995 album, Wrecking Ball.
 In 1996, Williams duetted with Steve Earle on the song "You're Still Standin' There" from his album I Feel Alright.
-Williams also gained a reputation as a perfectionist and slow worker when it came to recording; six years would pass before her next album release, though she appeared as a guest on other artists' albums and contributed to several tribute compilations during this period.
+Williams also gained a reputation as a perfectionist and slow worker when it came to recording.
+Six years would pass before her next album release, though she appeared as a guest on other artists' albums and contributed to several tribute compilations during this period.